MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/laps/Update-LapsADSchema.md

 ## DESCRIPTION

-The `Update-LapsADSchema` cmdlet extends the Active Directory (AD) schema with the Windows Local Administrator Password Solution (LAPS) schema attributes.
-The specific nature of the schema extensions is documented in
-[Windows LAPS schema extensions reference](https://go.microsoft.com/fwlink/?linkid=2233804).
+The `Update-LapsADSchema` cmdlet extends the AD schema with the LAPS schema attributes.
+The specific nature of the schema extensions is documented in [Windows LAPS schema extensions reference](https://go.microsoft.com/fwlink/?linkid=2233804).

 The **Verbose** may be used to get additional information about the cmdlet's operation.